Real charming. Real independent. Real fun.

 Promote Woodstock Board Member and Woodstock City Councilman Mike Turner was on WGN Radio's Wintrust Business Lunch with Steve Bertrand talking about the Real Woodstock brand and marketing campaign.
 Click here for the full interview (22:07 mark).

 Apple Picking in Real Woodstock

-Woodstock is home to more apple orchards than any other town in the midwest.
+Woodstock is home to more apple orchards than any other town in Illinois.
 Starting in late August, get your autumn on by picking a bushel of fresh apples.
 Apple picking is an autumn staple here in Real Woodstock; continue a great fall tradition with friends and family, or start a new one.